JuliaData/DataFrames.jl/docs/src/man/categorical.md

 ```

 Using categorical arrays is important for working with the [GLM package](https://github.com/JuliaStats/GLM.jl).
-When fitting regression models, `CategoricalArray` columns in the input are translated into 0/1 indicator columns in the `ModelMatrix` with one column for each of the levels of the `CategoricalArray`.
+When fitting regression models, `CategoricalVector` columns in the input are translated into 0/1 indicator columns in the `ModelMatrix` with one column for each of the levels of the `CategoricalVector`.
 This allows one to analyze categorical data efficiently.

 See the [CategoricalArrays package](https://github.com/JuliaData/CategoricalArrays.jl) for more information regarding categorical arrays.